Auditing the Auditors: Does Community-based Moderation Get It Right?: Theory Appendix

 To prove Theorem 1 from the main text, it now suffices to show that the solution to \eqref{eq:ridge-opt} with no missing data is consistent for the true parameters under the canonical decomposition.
 We will then be able to recover the original factors by de-centering the estimates using Lemma \ref{lem:canonical-centering}.
-The proof is similar to the framework in \cite{bai2009panel}, but we specialize to our case and write a proof here for completion.

 \begin{proof}[Proof of Theorem 1] Theorem \ref{thm:ridge-recovery} implies that the canonical representation of the solution to \eqref{eq:ridge-opt} is consistent for the canonical representation of the true parameter values.
-Let $\theta^0 = (\mu^0, h^0, i^0, f^0, g^0)$ denote the original true parameters (i.e. before canonical centering) and $\theta = (\mu, h, i, f, g)$ denote their canonical representations.
-By Lemma \ref{lem:canonical-centering}, the centered representation $i_n$ relates to $i_n^0$ as follows,
+We now show that $\hat i_n \pto i_n^0$.